New Japan Central: How to watch New Japan events, complete list of upcoming matches and lineups, English and Japanese commentary availability - Pro Wrestling Torch

 - Kevin Knight vs. T.J.P.

-- Kazuchika Okada vs. Shingo Takagi – IWGP World Hvt.
+- Kazuchiika Okada vs. Shingo Takagi – IWGP World Hvt.
 Championship match

 - Kota Ibushi vs. Jeff Cobb